msespos/tic-tac-toe/README.md

-A command line implementation of the classic game.
+A command line implementation of the classic game, using classes.